datavysta/vysta-client/README.md

 Services support hydration to add computed properties to each row by overriding the `hydrate` method:

+> **Note:** Vysta recommends prefixing calculated fields with an underscore (_) to distinguish them from persisted fields.
+This helps exclude them from various operations like updates and filtering.

 ```typescript
 // Basic example with customer names
 interface Customer {